 - First-Year Honors

-The First-Year Honors Program brings together a community of motivated, intellectually curious students from different majors who challenge and support each other while working closely with a faculty mentor.
-FYHP is a two-semester program consisting of a three-credit colloquium and regular co-curricular meetings where students, peer mentors, and faculty share a meal while listening to a guest speaker, viewing a film, engaging in discussion related to class, or participating in other activities.
+The Honors Program in the First Year brings together a community of motivated, intellectually curious students from different majors who challenge and support each other while working closely with faculty members in dedicated Honors sections.
+Honors in the First Year is a two-semester program consisting of a four-credit course, GE 1000 First Year Initiative: Honors-Influences of Culture, followed by a three credit Honors course in the spring semester focusing on Identity.
+Honors courses are supplemented with co-curricular meetings where students, peer mentors, and faculty share a meal while listening to a guest speaker, spend a Saturday doing service work, or viewing a film and engaging in discussions related to class.

-In addition, students who choose to reside on campus have the option to live on an Honors floor in one of Curry's residence halls.
-Within the FYHP learning community, students gain a deep appreciation of the relevance of the liberal arts to their individual lives and specific academic interests.
-A theme-based course of study, the First Year Honors Program fosters interdisciplinary connections - a valuable perspective for first year students.
-Academic skills necessary for above average success at the post-secondary level are also developed through the colloquium, co-curricular meetings, and advising by the FYH Coordinator.
+Participation in Honors in the First Year allows students to be eligible to choose to reside on campus and live in an Honors dormitory in one of Curry's residence halls.
+Within the residential Honors learning community, students gain a deep appreciation of the relevance of the liberal arts to their individual lives and specific academic interests.
+A theme-based course of study, the Honors Program in the First Year fosters interdisciplinary connections, attention to close critical reading, and supporting students as they develop their analytic and writing skills.

-For further information, contact Professor Peter Hainer, Coordinator of First-Year Honors at Curry College: 617-333-2184, email@example.com .
+For further information, contact Professor Peter C. Hainer, Coordinator of First-Year Honors at Curry College: 617-333-2184, firstname.lastname@example.org.